An overview of Jersey company law03 Oct 2019

 A Jersey company may appoint a corporate director, providing that such corporate director is regulated to conduct financial services business under the Financial Services (Jersey) Law 1998 and does not itself have a corporate director.
 A board may establish a committee of directors and confer upon it all of the powers and responsibilities necessary to fulfil its role.

-Meetings of directors of a Jersey company are not required to take place in Jersey and may be held by telephone or other means of communication, providing that those present are able to hear what is said by the other participants.
+Unless the Articles of Association of a company so provide or Jersey's economic substance provisions so require (as to which, please see the Bedell Cristin website), meetings of directors of a Jersey company are not required to take place in Jersey and may be held by telephone or other means of communication if those present are able to hear what is said by the other participants.
 It is also possible for directors to pass resolutions in writing.

 All companies must appoint a secretary.
 In the case of a public company, the secretary must have certain prescribed qualifications, as set out in the Law.
 A sole director cannot also be the company secretary.